PramitSaha/PramitSaha.github.io/index.md

 **[Oct.
 2020]** Presented our paper Ultra2Speech on Deep Learning-based speech synthesis from Ultrasound video-based tongue movements at MICCAI 2023.

 **[Oct.
-2020]** Presented our paper Learning Joint Articulatory-Acoustic Representations with Normalizing Flows at INTERSPEECH 2023.
+2020]** Presented our paper on learning multimodal representation at INTERSPEECH 2023.

 **[Jan.
-2020]** Co-authored a book chapter in Computational Biomechanics for Medicine, Springer
+2020]** Co-authored a book chapter on Reinforcement Learning in Computational Biomechanics for Medicine, Springer